sunlighten007/external_storage_portal/docs/E2E_TEST_HARNESS_SUMMARY.md

 ## Overview

-I've successfully created a comprehensive End-to-End (E2E) test harness for your OTA Image Management Portal using Playwright.
+I've successfully created a comprehensive End-to-End (E2E) test harness for your Sunlighten - Partner Storage using Playwright.
 This test suite ensures both frontend and backend functionality work correctly together in a real browser environment.

 ## What Was Created